 Data Use for Decision Making

 This course offers students a hands-on demonstration of the steps required to process, analyse and mainstream biodiversity data into policy.
+Biodiversity Information for Development (BID) programme funded by the European Union.
 Topics include:

 - Assessing the conservation status of species using IUCN Red List Categories and Criteria